Mattadlard/Network-Media-Player-Daemon/README.md

 Once your Docker container is up and running, follow these steps to control your music playback:

-1. **Open the Web Interface**: Navigate to `http://localhost:5000` in your web browser.
+**Open the Web Interface**: Navigate to `http://localhost:5000` in your web browser.

-2. **Select a Device**: Choose your playback device from the dropdown menu.
-This can be a Chromecast, a Sonos device, or any other supported device.
+**Select a Device**: Choose your playback device from the dropdown menu.
+This can be a Chromecast, Sonos, AirPlay, LinkPlay device, or any other supported device.

-3. **Enter File Path or Spotify URI**:
+**Enter File Path or Spotify URI**:

 - **Local File**: Provide the path to the local music file you want to play.

 - **Spotify**: Enter the Spotify track URI.

-4. **Play Music**: Click the "Play" button to start playing music on your selected device.
+**Play Music**: Click the "Play" button to start playing music on your selected device.

-5. **Stop Music**: To stop playback, select the device and click the "Stop" button obviously.
+**Stop Music**: To stop playback, select the device and click the "Stop" button.

-## Additional Configuration

-### VB-CABLE Setup
+**Additional Configuration**

+**VB-CABLE Setup**

 To use VB-CABLE, ensure it is installed and configured on your system.

-i guess follow these steps:
+Follow these steps:

-1. **Install VB-CABLE**: Download and install VB-CABLE from the [official website](https://www.vb-audio.com/Cable/).
+**Install VB-CABLE**: Download and install VB-CABLE from the official website.

-2. **Configure Audio Settings**: Set your audio source (e.g., music player) to output to 'VB-CABLE Input' and your audio sink (e.g., speakers) to receive from 'VB-CABLE Output'.
+**Configure Audio Settings**: Set your audio source (e.g., music player) to output to 'VB-CABLE Input' and your audio sink (e.g., speakers) to receive from 'VB-CABLE Output'.

 ### Extending Device Support